rajveermalviya/tweets-Labeller/README.md

 # Tweets-Labeller
-This is a Natural Language Processing example that uses NLTK for the sentiment analysis of the fetched tweets, and returns whether the tweets have positive,negative or neutral sentiment.
+This is a Natural Language Processing example that uses Google's Natural Language Processing API for the sentiment analysis of the fetched tweets, and returns whether the tweets have positive,negative or neutral sentiment.

-NLTK uses Machine Learning.

 It uses tweepy for fetching the tweets.